MicrosoftDocs/WSL/WSL/wsl2-faq.md

 ## Can I run WSL 2 in a virtual machine?

 Yes!
 You need to make sure that the virtual machine has nested virtualization enabled.
-This can be enabled in Hyper-V by running the following command in a PowerShell window with Administrator privileges:
+This can be enabled in your parent Hyper-V host by running the following command in a PowerShell window with Administrator privileges:

 `Set-VMProcessor -VMName <VMName> -ExposeVirtualizationExtensions $true`